PIXELPIXELAU/buildpartners/content/projects/_index.md

 description:

 ---
-The team at Build Partners have  successfully been involved in may projects form Hong Kong to Singapore, to most Australian capital cities.
+The team at Build Partners have  successfully been involved in may projects from Hong Kong to Singapore, to most Australian capital cities.